doctr.io#

 the list of pages decoded as numpy ndarray of shape H x W x 3

-classmethod from_images(files: Sequence[str | Path | bytes] | str | Path | bytes, **kwargs) List[ndarray][source]#
+classmethod from_images(files: Sequence[str | Path | bytes] | str | Path | bytes, **kwargs) List[ndarray][source]

 Read an image file (or a collection of image files) and convert it into an image in numpy format

->>> from doctr.documents import DocumentFile
+>>> from doctr.io import DocumentFile

 >>> pages = DocumentFile.from_images(["path/to/your/page1.png", "path/to/your/page2.png"])